-|The Lesser Town Bridge Tower is situated at one end of Charles Bridge and forms part of an ancient gate to the Lesser Town.|
+|The Lesser Town Bridge Tower (Malostranské mostecké věže) is situated at one end of Charles Bridge and forms part of an ancient gate to the Lesser Town.|

-The Lesser Town Bridge Tower was built in the second half of the 15th century under the rule of King George of Podebrady.
-The model for its construction was undoubtedly the Old Town Bridge Tower, constructed earlier on the opposite side of Charles Bridge.
+The tower was built under the rule of King George of Podebrady in the second half of the 15th century to replace an earlier Romanesque tower.
+The model for its construction was the Old Town Bridge Tower sited at the other end of Charles Bridge, which was constructed earlier.

 Inside the Lesser Town Bridge Tower is an exhibition dedicated to the eventful history of Charles Bridge, with graphic descriptions of the invading armies that have crossed it.

 Visitors can climb the tower for fine views over the Vltava River and the centre of Prague.